gavingregory/spring-physics/README.md

 # spring-physics

-An implementation of simple physics, written in Javascript and rendered using three.js.
+An (very rough, work in progress) implementation of simple physics, written in Javascript and rendered using three.js.
 The physics currently implemented:
 * Semi-implicit Euler integration.
 * Sphere/sphere collision detection.
 * Sphere/sphere collision response (using the impulse method).
 * Spring physics using Hooke's law (needs work!).